All the comforting flavor of traditional lasagna casserole presents itself in this simple, fast and easy, low carb lasagna soup.

 - ½ teaspoon ground black pepper

-- In a stock pot, cook the ground meat and onions together until the meat is browned and the onion is tender.
+- In a 5 quart pot, cook the ground meats and onion together until the meat is browned and the onion is tender.

 - Add garlic.
 Sauté for a minute or two until garlic is lightly browned.

 - Stir in the remaining soup ingredients.
 Bring to a boil over medium-high heat.